Skip To Section

 Specifics of the Senate Bills in Illinois

-Each bill addresses addiction or mental health treatment in a different way, but they all aim to improve access to good treatment for all residents of Illinois.
+These bills represent a step forward in combatting the ongoing opioid crisis in our country.
+Each bill addresses addiction or mental health treatment differently, but they all aim to improve access to good treatment for all residents of Illinois.

 Illinois Senate Bill 682